phluid61/internet-drafts/file-scheme/draft.md

 A file URI can be dependably dereferenced or translated to a local file path only if it is local.
-A file URI is considered "local" if it has no file-auth, or the file-auth is the special string "localhost".
+A file URI is considered "local" if it has no `file-auth`, or the `file-auth` is the special string "localhost".

 This specification neither defines nor forbids any set of operations that might be performed on a file identified by a non-local file URI.